-- Members consider treasury management and investment strategies each year as a requirement of the CIPFA Code of Practice on Treasury Management in the Public Services; the updated version of which cabinet formally adopted on 22 March 2002. - The 2003 Prudential Code for Capital Finance in Local Authorities (the Prudential Code) introduced new requirements for the way in which capital investment plans are considered and approved.
-In addition, the Code introduced more integration with councils' treasury management strategies and medium term financial plan activities. - The revenue budget for 2006/07 2010/11 contains prudential indicators and borrowing limits for treasury management activities in 2006/7.
-This provides a framework through which our treasury management and investment strategy are monitored. - The Code requires the council to set a number of prudential indicators (PCIs).
-These replace borrowing limits and profiles that in previous years were submitted for approval, setting limits on maximum total borrowing, temporary borrowing and on the proportion of borrowing at variable interest rates.
-The PCIs cover a period of three years. - All council financial activities are covered by the strategies.
-Funds managed on behalf of schools and street lighting PFI receive the benefit from interest gained (c £0.79m).
+Members consider treasury management and investment strategies each year as a requirement of the CIPFA Code of Practice on Treasury Management in the Public Services; the updated version of which cabinet formally adopted on 22 March 2002.
+The 2003 Prudential Code for Capital Finance in Local Authorities (the Code) introduced new requirements for the way capital investment plans are considered and approved.
+The Code also introduced more integration with councils' treasury management strategies and medium term financial planning activities.

+The revenue budget for 2007/08 - 2011/12 contains PCIs and borrowing limits for treasury management activities in 2007/08.
+This provides a framework through which the authority's treasury management and investment strategy is monitored.

+The Code requires the council to set PCIs.
+These replace the previous borrowing limits and profiles and set limits on maximum total borrowing, temporary borrowing and the proportion of borrowing at variable rates.
+PCIs cover three years and have been updated for the 2007/08 revenue budget and capital programme.
+The authorised limit for the council's debt has been increased to £291m.
+Given the rise in interest rates, the maximum amount to be invested over 12 months has been raised to £20 m and the local PCIs for investment returns have been increased to 4.8%.
+All council financial activities are covered by the strategies and funds managed on behalf of schools and street lighting PFI receive the benefit from interest gained (c£0.79m).